fraserclarkCMA/GEV.jl/README.md

 The user can pass Optim.jl options to control which algorithm is used and the `Optim.options()` can also be passed to control other aspects of the optimization.

-Below is an example that uses the stata example dataset
+Below is an example that uses the stata example dataset in is nlogit command:

 ```
 using GEV, CSV, DataFrames, Optim, StatsModels